coderkd10/TeamRegistrationApp/README.md

 	4. Enter 2013eez10430222222222 ... as many characters you want.
 	5. ^ does not check / stop allowing more entries.

+* can not submit when invalid name corrected.
+	1. Fill in correct entry number and name.
+	2. Click ok to save these details.
+	3. Now click edit.
+	4. Edit the name to something invalid, e.g. "coderkd10".
+	5. Now click ok to register.
+You'll get invalid name error msg.
+	6. Correct the name to a valid name.
+	7. Press ok.
+It does not work and you're unable to save these.

 ###New features
 * Add suggestions from name also along with entry number.
 * Generalise other type of form filling